← statichum.studio

 publish

 Package each signal with builder notes, difficulty assessment, and demand strength rating.
-Ship 10 signals daily.
+Ship only what clears the bar — never padded to hit a number.